Joe-Winchester/docs-site/docs/user-guide/configure-certificates.md

 At launch time, a Zowe instance is started using the script `<INSTANCE_DIR>/bin/zowe-start.sh` which takes configuration arguments from `<INSTANCE_DIR>/instance.env`.
 The argument (5)  `KEYSTORE_DIRECTORY=<KEYSTORE_DIRECTORY>` specifies the path to the keystore directory that Zowe will use.

+#### TLS Web_ Client Authentication

-**Note:** In case you have generated your own server certificate, if you want to enable Client Authentication for it, your server certificate must contain `TLS Web Client Authentication (1.3.6.1.5.5.7.3.2)` value in the Extended Key Usage section.
+In case you have generated your own server certificate, if you want to enable Client Authentication for it, your server certificate must contain `TLS Web Client Authentication (1.3.6.1.5.5.7.3.2)` value in the Extended Key Usage section.
 Furthermore, `Digital signature and/or key agreement` must be also set as extension value in the Key Usage section.
 [Additional information](https://help.hcltechsw.com/domino/10.0.1/admin/conf_keyusageextensionsandextendedkeyusage_r.html) can be found here.

 For more information on the Zowe launch topology, see [Topology of the Zowe z/OS launch process](./installandconfig.md#topology-of-the-zowe-z-os-launch-process).